-- for Crysvita, a decrease of \$2.6 million for the three months ended March 31, 2020, primarily related to reduced clinical trial activity with the progressive completion of our extension studies and reduced allocation of employees and contractors to R&D support activities, net of KKC reimbursement; - for Mepsevii, a decrease of \$2.5 million for the three months ended March 31, 2020, primarily related to reduced clinical trial activity with the progressive completion of our extension studies and reduced allocation of employees and contractors to R&D support activities; - for UX007, a decrease of \$2.4 million for the three months ended March 31, 2020, primarily related to reduced clinical trial expense for the wind-down of the Glut 1 program, net of increased manufacturing expense due to the timing of drug substance production for the FAOD program; - for DTX301, a decrease of \$2.9 million for the three months ended March 31, 2020, primarily related to the timing of clinical drug substance manufacturing activities and drug product batch releases; - for DTX401, a decrease of \$2.2 million for the three months ended March 31, 2020, primarily related to the timing of clinical drug substance manufacturing activities and drug product batch releases; - for DTX201, a decrease of \$0.7 million for the three months ended March 31, 2020, primarily related to the completion of clinical manufacturing and regulatory support activities for our Bayer collaboration agreement; - for GTX102, an increase of \$25.5 million for the three months ended March 31, 2020, primarily due to the \$25.0 million option extension for GeneTx; - for translational research, an increase of \$16.6 million for the three months ended March 31, 2020, related to research, process development, and manufacturing activities, including the progression of our UX701, UX053, and UX068 programs toward IND filings; and the \$7.0 million payment to REGNEXBIO for exclusive, worldwide rights to NAV AAV8 and AAV9 Vectors for the development and commercialization of gene therapy treatments for a rare metabolic disorder; - for other research and development costs, an increase of \$6.1 million for the three months ended March 31, 2020, primarily related to increases in general operating and overhead expenses in support of our clinical and research program pipeline, net of reduced operating expense for terminated programs.
+- for Crysvita, a decrease of \$2.8 million and \$5.4 million for the three and six months ended June 30, 2020, respectively, primarily related to reduced clinical trial activity with the progressive completion of our extension studies and reduced allocation of employees and contractors to R&D support activities, net of KKC reimbursement; - for Mepsevii, a nominal increase and a decrease of \$2.4 million for the three and six months ended June 30, 2020, respectively, primarily related to reduced clinical trial activity with the progressive completion of our extension studies and reduced allocation of employees and contractors to R&D support activities; - for UX007, a decrease of \$0.9 million and \$3.3 million for the three and six months ended June 30, 2020, respectively, primarily related to reduced clinical trial expense for the wind-down of the Glut 1 program, net of increased manufacturing expense due to the timing of drug substance production for the FAOD program; - for DTX301, an increase of \$0.5 million and a decrease of \$2.4 million for the three and six months ended June 30, 2020, respectively, primarily related to the timing of clinical drug substance manufacturing activities and drug product batch releases; - for DTX401, a decrease of \$4.3 million and \$6.5 million for the three and six months ended June 30, 2020, respectively, primarily related to the timing of clinical drug substance manufacturing activities and drug product batch releases, including a credit for the manufacturing of future batches with an estimated value of \$2.9 million that was agreed to during the three months ended June 30, 2020 with one of our manufacturers due to certain batches that did not meet specified quality standards; - for GTX102, an increase of \$0.6 million and \$26.1 million for the three and six months ended June 30, 2020, respectively, primarily due to the \$25.0 million option extension payment to GeneTx that occurred during the first quarter of 2020; - for translational research, an increase of \$5.5 million and \$22.2 million for the three and six months ended June 30, 2020, respectively, related to research, process development, and manufacturing activities, including the progression of our UX701, UX053, and UX068 programs toward IND filings; and during the first quarter of 2020, the \$7.0 million payment to REGNEXBIO for exclusive, worldwide rights to NAV AAV8 and AAV9 vectors for the development and commercialization of gene therapy treatments for a rare metabolic disorder; - for other research and development costs, a decrease of \$14.0 million and \$8.6 million for the three and six months ended June 30, 2020, respectively, primarily related to the one-time in-process R&D expense of \$15.6 million related to the Arcturus Equity Purchase Agreement and amendment to the Research Collaboration and License Agreement incurred in June 2019, net of increases in general operating, facilities, IT, and other overhead expenses in support of our clinical and research program pipeline.

-We expect our research and development expenses to continue to increase in the future as we advance our product candidates through clinical development.
+We expect our annual research and development expenses to continue to increase in the future as we advance our product candidates through clinical development.
 The timing and amount of expenses incurred will depend largely upon the outcomes of current or future clinical studies for our product candidates as well as the related regulatory requirements, manufacturing costs, and any costs associated with the advancement of our preclinical programs.